ghost368/ghost368.github.io/vscode.md

 * Adding black python formatter
     - go to user settings and search python formatting provider -> select black
-    - Ctrl+Shift+P -> Format Document -> follow black installation tip
+    - Now create python files and go to Ctrl+Shift+P -> Format Document -> this will apply black
-    - Now Format Document command will apply black
+    - Follow black installation tip
     - in user settings look for 'format on save' and check the box (now Format will apply at each saving)
     - in user settings search for Black Args and add ```--skip-string-normalization``` (to avoid using " ")